-This agreement was reaffirmed in the Treaty of Versailles in 1919, and, notwithstanding the fact that both the British and the Americans soon obtained the right to manage their own cemeteries, for decades after the war it was the responsibility of the French to maintain the German military graves on their land.
+This agreement was reaffirmed in the Treaty of Versailles in 1919, and, notwithstanding the fact that both the British and the Americans soon obtained the right to manage their own cemeteries, for some years after the war it was the responsibility of the French to maintain the German military graves on their land.

 You might not have realised this, or even considered it,…